Conventional science tells us that fruit is a nutritious and essential part of any balanced diet. But is this the case when you’re following keto?

 - Blackberries: 14g of total carbs, 7g of sugar, 8g of fiber and 6g of net carbs

 - Raspberries: 15g of total carbs, 5g of sugar, 8g of fiber and 7g of net carbs

 - Strawberries: 11g of total carbs, 7g of sugar, 3g of fiber and 8g of net carbs

 - Blueberries: 21g of total carbs, 15g of sugar, 4g of fiber and 17g of net carbs

-#1: Fruit and Hunger/Cravings
+#1: Hunger and Cravings

 When you eat fruit as a standalone snack, you’ll probably feel full for half an hour.
 After that, hunger sets in again.
 This is because fruit doesn’t have enough fat or protein to keep you satiated.

-#2: Fruit and Potential For Overeating
+#2: Potential Overeating

-Aside from the blood-sugar issue, fruit contains a special sugar called fructose.
+Aside from the blood sugar issue, fruit contains a special sugar called fructose.